 What is greatness?
 Merriam-Webster defines “greatness” by using other words such as largeness in size, remarkable in magnitude, and remarkable in skill.
-There is no doubt that the exploits of athletes like Phelps and others competing in these games do appear larger than life.
-Their skills are certainly remarkable in their magnitude.
 I actually think there is something in all of us that longs for greatness.
 As created beings we carry some of the attributes of our Creator.
 Our longing for greatness is a reflection of his very nature.
 But our longings are flawed.
 They are flawed by our own inherent selfishness in search of significance.
 So what is greatness really about?
 Why should we ever seek to be great?

 I believe the Bible speaks to this in a profound way.
 There are many places in Scripture where we could find an answer, but I will highlight one verse that shows up early in the Biblical narrative.
 Genesis 12 is about God choosing a man to enact His redemptive plan for the nations.
 God had created mankind in Genesis 1 and 2 to be image bearers of His glory and stewards of His perfect creation.
 But in Genesis 3 mankind chose a different course.
 Sin entered the world and all of creation suffered the consequences.
 The rest of the Bible is about God chasing relentlessly after people to draw them back into relationship with Himself.
 In Genesis 12 Abram is given a covenant promise by God that he will somehow be used to enact this pursuit.
 In the midst of this promise God also states that He will make Abram’s name great!
 And that promise has come to pass.
 Abraham (his name was changed by God later in Genesis) is revered by Christians, Muslims, and Jews.
 Abraham’s name became large.
 It became remarkable.
 Abraham’s story lasts from Genesis 12-25 and is referenced in many more places within the biblical storyline.
 But when God promised to make Abraham’s name great He also stated why He would make it great.